DavidWells/analytics/packages/analytics-util-localstorage/README.md

 # LocalStorage Utilities

-A tiny <!-- AUTO-GENERATED-CONTENT:START (pkgSize) -->`315 bytes`<!-- AUTO-GENERATED-CONTENT:END --> localStorage utility library with fallbacks.
+A tiny localStorage utility library with fallbacks in <!-- AUTO-GENERATED-CONTENT:START (pkgSize) -->`315 bytes`<!-- AUTO-GENERATED-CONTENT:END -->.

 This module will automatically fail back to global window storage if `localStorage` is not available.